Health and Human Services Management Team

 An IHSS Consumer is a qualified, (usually SSI client) eligible elderly, blind or disabled person unable to remain safely in his or her homes without the assistance of a Homecare Provider.

 Nancy O’Hara is a Yuba City resident.
-She received her A.A. is Business from Yuba College and a B.A. in Management and an MPA from Golden State University.
+She received her A.A. is Business from Yuba College and a B.A. in Management and an MPA from Golden Gate University.
 Prior to coming to Sutter County in 2016, Nancy was employed with Yolo County for 10 years as the Director of Health and Human Services Department Service Centers and the Assistant Director of the Yolo County Department of Employment and Social Services.
 She was also employed by Yuba County for 20 years, during which she was an Eligibility Supervisor, an Administrative Analyst, and a Program Manager.

 Dr. Hobson graduated from Live Oak High School, earned a Bachelor’s in Psychology from the University of La Verne, a Master of Arts in Multicultural Counseling from San Diego State University and his doctorate with an emphasis in Clinical Psychology from Walden University.
 Prior to his current role, Dr. Hobson managed alcohol and drug, forensic, and outpatient mental health programs for both adults and youth in Butte County, California.
 He has served as a child welfare social worker, mental health therapist for children and adults, and a psychologist for the California Department of Corrections and Rehabilitation.
 Dr. Hobson is a contributing faculty member at Walden University where he has instructed courses on Interviewing and Observational Strategies, Personality Assessment, Abnormal Behavior for Forensic Populations, Group Counseling, Criminal Behavior, and serves as dissertation chair for numerous doctoral candidates.
 Most recently, he has begun instructing courses at Yuba College in their Public Safety Program.